connexcs/docs/getting-started.md

 ## Customer Setup

-Below are the instructions for basic customer setup, for detailed instruction on customer setup click on [Customer Management]
+> Tip:  Below are the instructions for basic customer setup.
+For more detailed instructions, go to [Customer Management].

-1. Click on Management > Customers.
+1. Click on Management > Customer.

       ![alt text][customer-dashboard-new]

-2. To Add new customer click on '+' button.
+2. To add a new customer click on the '+' icon.

       ![alt text][add-customer-new]

 3. Enter the Customer name.
 4. Select the currency that you wish to setup the account in.
 5. Click Save.